PlexusNetworkSystem/port-scanner/README.md

     sudo apt-get install libboost-all-dev

 # :pager: How can i run it :question:
+You will be prompted to enter the target IP address and port range to scan.
+Once you have entered this information, the script will begin scanning the ports and display the results on the screen.
 Once you have all the dependencies installed, you can compile the script by running the following command in the terminal:

     g++ -o port_scanner.run port_scanner.cpp -lncurses -lpthread